smscarano/redesigned_telegram_bot_python/README.md

   * python3 main.py

 ## BOT USAGE
-   Once the bot is running on your PC, chat with your bot using Telegram and send the command `/list`.
+   Once the bot is running on your PC, chat with your bot using Telegram and send the command you want.
-   You should receive a message from the bot consisting of a list of available commands.
+   After sending `/list` you should receive a message from the bot consisting of a list of available commands.

 ## EXAMPLES
    `/list` you'll recieve a telegram message from the bot with a list of available commands.